Ekansh-Bhushan/skillop-fullstack/README.md

 ## About SKILLOP Society

-SKILLOP Society is a student-led organization at Delhi Technological University committed to fostering technical prowess, personal growth, and community engagement among students.
+SKILLOP Society is a student society at Delhi Technological University committed to fostering technical prowess, personal growth, and community engagement among students.
 Our website serves as a central platform for showcasing our initiatives, events, projects, and resources aimed at empowering students to excel as skilled tech professionals.

 ## Website Features